lazycodersllc/lazytasks-project-task-management/readme.txt

 - **Task Assignments and Follow-ups for team collaboration**
 - **Comments on Tasks for seamless communication**
 - **Customizable Dashboards for a personalized experience**
+- **Notification template creation to use internally or even integrate with other plugins**
 - **Notification templets to notify**

 **And much more!**